davidrpugh/kaust-dsa-201/README.md

 * Chapter 11 of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
 * Chapter 12 of ML with PyTorch and Sklearn

-### Module 5:

-#### Lecture 1: Deploying machine learning pipelines, part 1

-A trained ML system that is never deployed is one of little practical value.
-Deployment of ML systems presents some unique challenges that are rarely discussed in university courses.
-We will spend the last lecture of the course learning how to deploy ML algorithms culminating with students learning to embed and deploy their own ML systems as Gradio applications on HuggingFace Spaces.

 ## Assessment